Created by the Ask Leif Team — Reviewed and Edited by Shane

 Porto is calling your name for an unforgettable city break.
 This historic gem on the Douro River offers a perfect blend of old-world charm, contemporary culture, and culinary delights, making it an ideal destination for those seeking a dynamic urban escape right now.
 Wander through its colorful Ribeira district, sip world-class Port wine, and soak in the infectious energy of this truly special Portuguese city.

-Welcome to Porto, a city where ancient history whispers through narrow cobblestone streets and vibrant culture bursts from every corner.
+Wander through the Ribeira district, past colorful houses clinging to the Douro River, and you'll find yourself in Porto... a city where ancient history whispers through narrow cobblestone streets and vibrant culture bursts from every corner.
 This guide is your personal invitation to dive deep into Porto's soul, experiencing its rich traditions, world-renowned port wine, and breathtaking riverside views.
 Get ready to fall in love with its charm, its flavors, and its unforgettable atmosphere.

 Porto isn't just a destination; it's an experience that awakens all your senses.
 From the intricate azulejo tiles adorning historic buildings to the tantalizing aroma of bacalhau grilling, every moment here is a discovery.
 We'll navigate you through hidden gems and iconic landmarks, ensuring you soak up the authentic spirit of this captivating Portuguese jewel.

 Prepare for four days of pure enchantment, designed to immerse you in the best of Porto.
-Whether you're savoring a glass of ruby port by the Douro River, exploring the bustling Mercado do Bolhão, or simply getting lost in the Ribeira district's colorful alleys, this itinerary promises a journey filled with wonder and cherished memories.
+Whether you're admiring the intricate azulejos of São Bento Station, exploring the bustling Mercado do Bolhão, or simply getting lost in the Ribeira district's colorful alleys, this itinerary promises a journey filled with wonder and cherished memories.
 Let's uncover Porto together!

 Leif will tailor this trip to your travel style, budget, and group — and build a complete day-by-day plan in under 60 seconds.